 Always stick to the same type of arrow when sighting on a bow.
-The spine, point design and point weight all affect flight behavior.
+The spine, point design, and point weight all affect flight behavior.
 Before starting to sight on any bow, make sure that both the bow and string are broken in.
-At times it is better to make your own target range rather than heading to an archery range as it can take a few days to properly sight on a compound bows with 3 pin sights.
+At times it is better to make your own target range rather than heading to an archery range as it can take a few days to properly how to sight on a compound bows with 3 pin sights.

 A new sight needs to be handled with care, especially when tightening in the pins.
 At times cheaper sights can be overtightened which damages the pin socket making it impossible to make further adjustments.
-Given enough time, care and attention, a calibrated compound bow and its 3-pin sight will need no adjustment for a long time to come.
+Given enough time, care, and attention, a calibrated compound bow and its 3-pin sight will need no adjustment for a long time to come.

 Sighting on a Compound Bow with 3 Pin Sights Step-by-Step

 Follow these easy instructions to sight in your compound bow.
-Sighting in a bow is a process which should not be rushed.
+Sighting in a bow is a process that should not be rushed.
 The further you can spread your calibration over the better.
 Remember, you’ll most likely only ever have to do this two-to-three times with any given bow depending on your prowess and ability in archery.